mlabarre/crypto-dashboard/README.md

 ```

 always replacing <CRYPTO_HOME> by the chosen path, of course.

+Note: the dashboard service listen port depends on the information coded in this *docker-compose.yml* file but
+also in the *default.json* configuration file.
+The port indicated in *docker-compose.yml* is 8080:8080.
+This indicates that you will be able to connect
+on the server via port 8080 (first 8080 before ':') at http://localhost:8080.
+The second 8080 (after the ':')
+must match the port specified in the *default.json* file.
+You can only change the port number
+before the ':' character.

 To initialize the folder with the icons supplied in project *crypto-dashboard* enter the following command :